For a clean, bright smelling home just whip up a batch of Pressure Cooker Lemon Extract! This extract gives a perfect lemon-y punch to any dish.

 Caution: Never make Extract in a stovetop pressure cooker or near an open flame.
 My recipes are written for electric pressure cookers only.
 Always use a Natural Release, never a quick release.

-Here we are, Day 2 of Pressure Cooker Extract Week and this one takes the cake for “Prettiest Extract”.
+This Pressure Cooker Lemon Extract takes the cake for “Prettiest Extract”.
 I mean just look at the bright yellow, lemony sunshine in a jar!
 Super fragrant, happy, refreshing, Lemon Extract!

 Now the first time I made this it was bitter and soapy tasting.
 The reason being that I was using a very dull vegetable peeler and was getting a lot of the white, bitter pith with my strips of peel.